TheJesper/ollama-structured-output/README.md

 - **Jesper Wilfing**
 - **Conzeon AB, Gothenburg, Sweden**

 Contributions are welcome!
 Feel free to fork this repository and submit pull requests.
+Let me know if these instructions are unbearable!

 ---